wolfysdl/EA-OTools/README.md

 `-fshDisableTextureIgnore` - disable any texture ignorance when writing to .fsh (some textures like "adba", "rwa0" are ignored by default)

-`-fshIgnoreTextures` - a list of comma-separated names of images which should be additionally ignored when writing to .fsh
+`-fshIgnoreTextures <image names list>` - a list of comma-separated names of images which should be additionally ignored when writing to .fsh

 `-preTransformVertices` - pre-transform all vertices to global space